-The sub-fund includes the identification and analysis of a company's environmental and social factors and corporate governance practices as an integral part of the investment decision making process.
-The sub-fund will have a proportion of the investments that meet minimum ESG standards, with the companies that the sub-fund invests in meeting minimum ESG and E, and S and G score levels.
-The required ESG standards are measured via a minimum ESG total score as well as minimum E, and S and G scores for each separate sub-component.
+The sub-fund will have a proportion of the investments that meet minimum ESG standards, with the companies that the sub-fund invests in meeting minimum ESG and E and S and G score levels.
+The required ESG standards are measured via a minimum ESG total score as well as minimum E and S and G scores for each separate sub-component.
 These scores represent the management of ESG risks or opportunities that are relevant to the sector in which the company operates.
 The companies that have very low scores are deemed to have poor management of ESG risks and opportunities and are therefore excluded from contributing to promotion of environmental and social factors and corporate governance practices of the sub-fund.